Second East Turkistan Republic (1944-1949)

 The Decline of the ETR

-At the start of the peace talks, the Republic of China (Nationalist China) Government in Chongqing sent General Zhang Zhizong, the Director of the Republic of China’s Military Council, and appointed him as the colonial Governor.
-Along with him came three Uyghurs from Chongqing, Isa Yusuf Aliptekin, Masud Sabri, and Muhammed Emin Bughra, all of whom worked for the Republic of China.
-Aliptekin was a Senior Adviser in the Republic of China’s Defense Ministry’s Border Affairs Department and was a member of China’s parliament, the Legislative Yuan, as a “Representative of Xinjiang Province.”
+At the onset of the “peace talks,” the Republic of China (Nationalist China) government in Chongqing dispatched General Zhang Zhizong, Director of the Military Council, and installed him as a colonial Governor.
+Accompanying him were three Uyghur agents from Chongqing: Isa Yusuf Alptekin, Masud Sabri, and Muhammed Emin Bughra.
+These individuals were fully integrated into the Chinese state apparatus; Alptekin, for instance, was a Senior Adviser in China’s Defense Ministry and a member of the Chinese parliament (Legislative Yuan), falsely claiming to represent “Xinjiang Province.”

 The Fall of the ETR

-On July 12, 1947, President Ahmetjan Qasimi and Interior Minister Rahimjan Sabir wrote a letter to the Soviet Consul in Urumchi pleading for the Soviet Union and Stalin to protect the interests of East Turkistan and its people.
+On July 12, 1947, Foreign Minister Ahmetjan Qasim and Interior Minister Rahimjan Sabir wrote a letter to the Soviet Consul in Urumchi pleading for the Soviet Union and Stalin to protect the interests of East Turkistan and its people.
 On September 10, 1947, the Soviet Council of Ministers offered four proposals to support the East Turkistan Republic.
 The proposals included covertly supporting Uyghur rebels in Turpan with military aid, providing immediate military assistance to the East Turkistan Republic, and assisting Uyghurs and other Turkic peoples to expand their anti-Chinese occupation partisan movements in Aksu, Kucha, and Kashgar.
 However, many of these proposals were never followed through because of Stalin’s objection.

 On April 24, 1948, the Central Committee of the Communist Party of the Soviet Union privately held a meeting to announce measures to support the East Turkistan Republic.
 Some of the actions included giving financial and military aid and sending back Uyghurs and other Turkic people who had left East Turkistan to study in the Soviet Union to East Turkistan to help strengthen the administration, economy, and military of the East Turkistan Republic.